meisto/vexpansion/README.md

 While I personally use this little program as is this project is supposed to be an exmaple of how to implement plugins for Vim using python3.

 # structure
-This application starts a server which can be contacted via udp.
-This is done from Vim with Python3.